DSNP Specification

 targetAnnouncementType | target tombstoned Announcement type | enum | decimal | INT32 | no |

-targetContentHash | target contentHash of the original Announcement to tombstone | 32 bytes | hexadecimal | BYTE_ARRAY | YES |
+targetContentHash | target contentHash of the original Announcement to tombstone | variable length byte array | hexadecimal | BYTE_ARRAY | YES |

 Field Requirements